themi/magrav/training/01-nanocoat-copper-plate.md

   - that the part remaining outside the saltwater can be a easily connected by wire or alligator clip

 Note:
 > After the plate has been nanocoated you should not handle plate with bare hands or ruin coating with tools.
 > Body oil has your Mag/Grav signature in it, allowing your body oil to get on nanocoating or GaNS with yield unpredictable results.
-> Completely prepare the copper plate for the GaNS harvest process before continuing
+> Completely prepare the copper plate for the GaNS harvest process before continuing.

 * Place mesh/tray into the steam bath container.
   - mesh may need to be shaped so it fits in the container and keeps the plates 2cm or more, above the level of the boiling caustic water.